OfficeDev/microsoft-teams-apps-faqplus/Wiki/Deployment-Guide.md

 8. If you wish to change the app name, description, and icon from the defaults, modify the corresponding template parameters.

-9. Agree to the Azure terms and conditions by clicking on the check box "I agree to the terms and conditions stated above" located at the bottom of the page.
+9. Agree to the Azure terms and conditions by clicking on the checkbox "I agree to the terms and conditions stated above" located at the bottom of the page.

 10. Click on "Purchase" to start the deployment.